atillabirer/gbmbackup/GBM-Diamond/README.md

 To end the demo at any point tap Ctrl + C while focused on your terminal window.

-You can edit the gbm.config file options yourself to modify the deployment parameters, or use the step-by-step option picker as a part of the deployment process (available soon).
+You can edit the gbm.config file options yourself to modify the ecosystem parameters.
+For deployment options, please use the dropdowns provided in the frontend.
+Do not hesitate to get in touch with us if you encounter any difficulties.

 ## Cloning the project